abhijeetk/af-binder/docs/afb-binding-writing.md

 ***binding*** without change but it will change in some future when
 ***bindings*** V1 will become obsoletes.

-To include **afb-binding.h** successfuly, the include search path should be set correctly if needed (not needed only if installed in /usr/include/afb directory that is the default).
+To include **afb-binding.h** successfully, the include search path should be set correctly if needed (not needed only if installed in /usr/include/afb directory that is the default).

 Setting the include path is easy using **pkg-config**: